Community-embedded (adjunct) faculty

 SSW alum: M.S.W.'94

 What excites you about teaching with the school?
 I enjoy the classroom.
-The joy of teaching is found in learning from others in a community where everyone's voice is a part of the learning journey.
+The joy of teaching is found in learning from others in a community where everyone's voice is part of the learning journey.
 I have learned so much from the School of Social Work and leadership.
 As an adjunct, my work within the field comes alive in the classroom.
-Application of our work to help others and make a difference one relationship at a time and using our voice to influence policy are key components within my approach as an instructor.
+Applying our work to help others and make a difference, one relationship at a time, and using our voice to influence policy are key components of my approach as an instructor.

-About me: I am the local education lead and systems coach for Virginia Tiered Systems of Support (VTSS).
-As a licensed clinical social worker and certified school social worker, I have over 25 years of practice in school social work, PK-12 education and social-emotional wellness for staff, students and families.
+About me: I am the local education lead and systems coach for Virginia Tiered Systems of Supports (VTSS).
+As a licensed clinical social worker and certified school social worker, I have over 28 years of practice in school social work, PK-12 education and social-emotional wellness for staff, students and families.

 I am best known for my work on trauma-sensitive schools, systems change, risk assessment process and support, collective care for students and staff, and implementation of multi-tiered systems of support.
-I love to journal, hike unique trails in Virginia, travel, sing and engage in opportunities that combine creativity and learning.
+I love to journal, hike, bike unique Virginia trails, travel, sing and engage in opportunities that combine creativity and learning.
 As a mom and Gigi, I'm always learning and laughing.
 My passion for teaching comes from my joy of learning from others and learning from different perspectives and experiences.

 SSW alum: M.S.W.'04